 - I usually got paid monthly from each shop and keep track of my own inventory for restock purposes.
 I would highly recommend getting a contract from the shop owner that spells out any fees and commissions as well as payment schedules.
 Double check how they plan to handle price tags, shopping bags, taxes and sales/promotions.
 It is best to make sure any storewide discounts are absorbed by the shop and not the vendor (unless other arrangements have been made).
 I always price my own items and each shop takes care of the shopping bags and taxes.

 What To Charge

 Trying to figure out what to charge for your handmade goods is always a topic for discussion.
 When I first started selling my handmade goods, I priced my items too low.
 I guess I didn’t have the confidence that my items were worth more or perhaps I thought that since I wouldn’t pay more for something, then neither would anyone else!
 The thing you need to remember is that MANY people do not know how to sew and that they LOVE what you make!
-It helps me to understand the cost of materials to make the item.
-I also like to check similar items to see what the market is currently charging.
 I have broken down a few thoughts on these subjects.